 If you have read our previous posts on ‘FODMAPs & Fruit‘, or ‘The Low FODMAP Diet‘, you might want to skip over the intro below if you don’t need a recap.
 If you’re new to learning about the FODMAP diet I’d recommend also clicking on those other posts and having a read as they complement the below information!

 The Low FODMAP Diet is designed to help sufferers of IBS reduce and manage their symptoms.
-It was designed to be implemented in 3-phases, with the end goal of balancing the least restrictive possible diet with the greatest sustainable improvement in symptoms.
+It was designed to be implemented in 3-phases.
+The end goal is balancing the least restrictive possible diet with the greatest sustainable improvement in symptoms.

 Phase 2 is a phase where the FODMAPs are individually tested to establish tolerance levels to specific foods.
-This process can take a significant amount of time as there are a lot of variations in the types of FODMAPs, serving sizes, and foods that need to be trialled.
+This process can take a significant amount of time.
+There are a lot of variations in the types of FODMAPs, serving sizes, and foods that need to be trialled.
 It usually lasts for 6-8 weeks.

 Phase 3 is the longer-term application of the information gathered in phase 2.
 A more personalised FODMAP diet is established which incorporates as many well-tolerated foods as possible, while only restricting and replacing poorly tolerated ones.
 FODMAP tolerance can change over time, so foods that weren’t initially tolerated can be tried periodically.

 Above is a summary of which vegetables are high in FODMAPs.
 These are not suitable for phase 1 of the diet and are most likely to cause symptoms in those who are sensitive to them.
 The list is not completely exhaustive so there may be some vegetables missing.
-A good tool that you can use to help determine the FODMAP content of foods is the Monash FODMAP app.
+A good tool that you can use to help determine the FODMAP content of foods is our comprehensive list of FODMAP foods.

 After phase 1 of the diet is complete, these higher FODMAP foods can be trialled to identify which ones, and how much of each can be safely added back into the diet.